piyuxx/mantine-assign/README.md

 Crop Statistics Table with Mantine
 This project demonstrates how to create a statistics table for crop data using the Mantine library in a React application.
-The table displays average yield and average cultivation area statistics for different crops between 1950 and 2020.
+The table displays minimum and avergaecrop production, average yield and average cultivation area statistics for different crops between 1950 and 2020.

 Table of Contents
 Installation